antoine-zerbini/1st-academic-website/content/authors/admin/_index.md

     - course: BSc Economics and Statistics
       institution: University College London
       year: 2017
 email: zerbini.antoine15@gmail.com
 superuser: true
 highlight_name: true
 ---

-I study models of Political Agency and Informational Lobbying.
+I am a 3rd-year PhD student in Political Science at the [LSE](https://www.lse.ac.uk/government).
+I use formal theory to study various Political Economy.

+More specifically, using models of Political Agency and Lobbying, I consider how transparency regulations and voter’s rationality influence the behaviour of politicians and special interest groups.